Topological constraints on the electronic band structure of hexagonal lattice in a magnetic field: Comparison with the topological constraints on the electronic bands in the square lattice

 There are $q$ electronic bands in the square lattice with flux $\phi=2\pi p/q$.
 For this system, we still choose a $1\times q$ magnetic unit cell.
 When $q$ is even, there is an explicit sublattice symmetry of the Hamiltonian\cite{WEN1989641}.
 This sublattice symmetry anti-commutes with the translation symmetry in the square lattice.
 For the reason, the energy spectrum of the square lattice Hofstadter model satisfies

 when $q$ is even.

 Similar to the hexagonal lattice discussed in the last section, if there is a zero energy state at $\mathbf{k}=(k_1, k_2)$ in the system, the translation symmetry $\mathbf{T}_2$ generates $q$ zero energy states at distinct momenta $\mathbf{k}_j=(k_1+2\pi j p/q, k_2)\ {\rm mod} (2\pi, 2\pi), j=0, 1,..., q-1.$ For $q$ even, at $j=q/2$, one gets a zero energy state at $(k_1+\pi, k_2)$ by translation.
 This state is degenerate with the zero energy state generated by the sublattice symmetry Eq.(\ref{eq:p-h_symmetry}).
 Each zero energy state then corresponds to a Dirac point at $E=0$ when $q$ is even.
-For $q$ odd, the square lattice Hamiltonian has no sublattice symmetry and therefore no Dirac points at zero energy \cite{WEN1989641,bernevig2013topological}.
+For $q$ odd, one can not shift the zero energy state at $(k_1, k_2)$ to $(k_1+\pi, k_2)$ by translation.
+For the reason, the electronic bands have states crossing the zero energy, but there are no Dirac points at zero energy for $q$ odd \cite{WEN1989641,bernevig2013topological}.

 For square lattice, the zero energy solutions of the Hofstadter Hamiltonian always exist regardless of the hopping parameters $t_1, t_2$ \cite{Square-zero-mode,bernevig2013topological}.
 Moreover, when $q$ is even, the $q$ zero energy states generated by translation are already symmetric with respect to the origin $\mathbf{k}=(0, 0)$, so the ${\cal C}_2$ symmetry does not produce extra zero energy Dirac points \cite{bernevig2013topological}.
 There are altogether $q$ Dirac points for the square lattice Hofstadter model with $q$ even.